yaahc/rustconf/error-handling-isnt-all-about-errors.md

 between these different responsibilities makes it hard for people to infer what tools they should be using when "handling errors".
 My hope is that by breaking error handling into it's component parts we can make it easier to understand and explain.

 Next slide: So let's start with the fundamentals.
-Note, this bit is taken almost word for word from The Rust Book's chapter on error handling.
+Note, this first bit is taken almost word for word from The Rust Book's chapter on error handling.

 ---